tabsdata/tutorials/t01_csv_pub_sub/README.md

 <br/>

-To simulate the new customers data being available as input, you need to replace the `customers.csv` file in the `input` folder with the one in `input_02`.
-Now, the `customers.csv` in the `input` folder would also have the data of 20 new customers.
+**Important:** To simulate the new customers data being available as input, you need to replace the `customers.csv` file in the `input` folder with the one in `input_02`.
+With this the `customers.csv` in the `input` folder would also have the data of 20 new customers.

 Once the new input file is available, you just need to execute the publisher `publish_customers` using the command below to update the data files used by the downstream users.